 Analyze Your Findings

 To make your audit extra useful, you want to ask questions about the data.
 What content was missing that consumers would’ve liked to see?
-What content isn’t doing as well as you’d like?
-What content performed exceptionally well?
+Which content isn’t doing as well as you’d like?
+Is there content that performed exceptionally well?
 Can older content be reworked and repurposed into new material?
 Those are just a few key questions to help you get started.

 Finally, you want to take action.
 You need to take these insights and make decisions about content strategy moving forward.
 You may need to edit certain content, explore other topics more deeply, or delete some pieces altogether.
 Whatever it is, come up with 3 to 5 actionable statements to move forward with.